moggers87/proog/README.rst

 Proog - A Mail Server Framework
 ===============================

-Proog is a framework for writing mail services.
+Proog is a toolkit for writing mail services.

 Why?
 ----